Fatimasb12/alx-low_level_programming/README.md

-This is the README file for the alx-low_level_programming .
+This is the README file for the alx-low_level_programming.